 If there is anything to learn from the past century or two it’s awful things can happen when we lean on the idea of a utopia too hard and blindly accept misguided ideological visions of utopia.
 Dystopian fictions like 1984 and the Handmaids Tale have long served as timely reality checks, which have scared us enough to accept the dangers of blindly accepting utopian visions without checking the fine print.
 In recent years more of these stories have ended up on our screens as reminders of how technology, can come to dominate humanities ability to keep up with change, and its influence on us.

 Social media has changed the way we interact and the pictures of people sitting around a table, all on their smartphones are not all photoshopped, but they are not any reason to suspect a coming dystopian doom.
-Blade Runner in 1982, The Terminator and the Matrix movies are examples which show how technologies are overtaking humanities ability to cope with them, they, many of these can easily leave you with little hope, and the sense that is the technology at fault.
-Technology and the digital media platforms because of the way they are set up are having profound effects on the way we are interacting with each other and how societies are functioning.
+Blade Runner in 1982, The Terminator, and The Matrix movies are examples that show how technologies are overtaking humanity’s ability to cope with them, many of these can easily leave you with little hope, and the sense that is the technology at fault.
+Technology and digital media platforms because of the way they are set up are having profound effects on the way we interact with each other and how societies function.
 But we don’t need to accept that it is inherently the technology that is at fault because the technology in itself does not have an agenda, and is made by humans.
-The problems arise when the technology has been overlaid by narcissistic overlords in the form of the self-centered business interests that monopolise, and haunt the web.
+The problems arise when the technology has been overlaid by narcissistic overlords in the form of self-centered business interests that monopolize and haunt the web.
 And yes, some of the ideology rubs off on us users, but not in the sense that we are clueless media illiterate dopes.

-The platforms and mediums which have helped empower diverse perspective and forge a better future have become the next wave of oppression.
-The problems of the bigger picture, like the economy and it’s endless need for, exploitive, environmentally destructive, unsustainable growth at the expense of humanity has become the poltergeist in the machine.
-A supernatural beast which is hell-bent on profits at the expense of its users.
-When exploring the digital economy his premise is the has everything to do with the outdated, regulations and economic practices that date back centuries rather than anything to do with the nature of the technology itself.
+The platforms and mediums that have helped empower diverse perspectives and forge a better future have become the next wave of oppression.
+The problems of the bigger picture, like the economy and its endless need for, exploitive, environmentally destructive, unsustainable growth at the expense of humanity has become the poltergeist in the machine.
+A supernatural beast that is hell-bent on profits at the expense of its users.
+When exploring the digital economy his premise is that has everything to do with the outdated, regulations and economic practices that date back centuries rather than anything to do with the nature of the technology itself.
 He explains how slowly over time digital corporations are extracting the booty out of the digital economy and leaving only the crumbs by using old-school monopolies and the like.
-The colonial style scorched earth Walmart model of doing business through exploiting the community and destroying lives has carried over to the digital realm.
+The colonial-style scorched earth Walmart model of doing business through exploiting the community and destroying lives has carried over to the digital realm.

-Like Rushkoff says, we need a truly distributed digital economy which does not optimize human behavior for the benefit of the technology but a technology which is optimized to serve humanity.
+As Rushkoff says, we need a truly distributed digital economy that does not optimize human behavior for the benefit of the technology but a technology that is optimized to serve humanity.
 He gives some examples of humanity is losing out to companies like Uber, and Airbnb which are taking money off the table.
-The models are not sustainable and require endless growth otherwise their systems collapse. an example of an alternative to uber is the cooperative Go Juno service.
+The models are not sustainable and require endless growth otherwise their systems collapse. an example of an alternative to Uber is the cooperative Go Juno service.
 When I set up this business we chose to use open source software instead of the Adobe versions which are outrageously expensive and like a tax on their users.
-I would much rather donate to a cooperative community rather than contributing to some fat cats retirement who is skimming a few skimming a little each day off the productive digital businesses and workers.
+I would much rather donate to a cooperative community than contribute to some fat cat’s retirement who is skimming a few little each day off the productive digital businesses and workers.

-When I think of this topic I come to it with a bit of baggage, and I’m a little sensitive because, despite my age, I tend to identify with the millennial generation and I have also run a youtube site where I have posted lots of video of my life.
-We are often told in the media how one study or another has found that the levels of narcissism in the “me me me” generation has once again exceeded previous high levels, even higher than when Millennials: The Me Me Me Generation was published in Time Magazine.
-And the inference was there for all to see that a big part of the reason millennials had become more narcissistic was that of the influence social media, and the digital environment was having.
+When I think of this topic I come to it with a bit of baggage, and I’m a little sensitive because, despite my age, I tend to identify with the millennial generation and I have also run a YouTube site where I have posted lots of videos of my life.
+We are often told in the media how one study or another has found that the levels of narcissism in the “me me me” generation have once again exceeded previous high levels, even higher than when Millennials: The Me Me Me Generation was published in Time Magazine.
+The inference was there for all to see that a big part of the reason millennials had become more narcissistic was that the influence of social media and the digital environment was having.

-What happens in the real world happens in the digital zone, and the platforms which promised to free us all from oppression had actually turned against us.
-This happened not because of the technology itself, but in a deployment style which inverted politically correctness to mean all opinions are equal and did away with it’s higher intentions.
-Now when you enter a search term you were less likely to receive back a plurality of responses, but instead, more extreme responses ordered by popularity and you were more likely to click on the response that you already agreed with.
+What happens in the real world happens in the digital zone, and the platforms that promised to free us all from oppression have actually turned against us.
+This happened not because of the technology itself, but in a deployment style that inverted political correctness to mean all opinions are equal and did away with its higher intentions.
+Now when you enter a search term you are less likely to receive back a plurality of responses, but instead, more extreme responses are ordered by popularity, and you are more likely to click on the response that you already agreed with.

-The argument that this lack of hierarchy had implications in creating a digital landscape where selfies, self-promotion, echo chambers, hatred, xenophobia and bigoted beliefs, and all the other charming attributes we now associate with the digital environment has credence.
-A progress enabling digital technology landscape has yet failed to emerge and the utopia that was once promised and began to emerge has in many ways collapsed.
-The digital world is now known for its polarized state where the user is forced to click this way or that to confirms their existing bios, as we corporately regress to the point where Donald Trump is “the leader of the free world”.
+The argument is that this lack of hierarchy had implications in creating a digital landscape where selfies, self-promotion, echo chambers, hatred, xenophobia bigoted beliefs, and all the other charming attributes we now associate with the digital environment have credence.
+A progress-enabling digital technology landscape has yet failed to emerge and the utopia that was once promised and began to emerge has in many ways collapsed.
+The digital world is now known for its polarized state where the user is forced to click this way or that to confirm their existing bios, as we corporately regress to the point where Donald Trump is “the leader of the free world”.